Same-sex marriage in Guernsey: Sark

 Sark is a constituent Channel Island which forms part of the Bailiwick of Guernsey.
 It has legislative autonomy and legislation passed by the States of Guernsey do not apply to Sark without approval of the Chief Pleas, resulting in same-sex marriages not being performed in Sark following the passage of Guernsey's legislation.
 On 2 October 2019, the Chief Pleas approved a proposition directing the Policy and Finance Committee to instruct the Law Officers to draft legislation to legalise same-sex marriage on the island.
 A bill mirroring the provisions of the Guernsey same-sex marriage law was approved by the Chief Pleas on 17 December 2019, and received royal assent on 11 March 2020.
-The law was registered in the records of the island on 6 April.
+The Same-Sex Marriage (Sark) Law, 2019 was registered in the records of the island on 6 April.
 On 22 April 2020, the Chief Pleas approved, in a unanimous 14–0 vote, the ordinances to commence the law and make the necessary changes to other laws, all of which came into effect on 23 April 2020.

 Sark equestrian Carl Hester praised the legalisation of same-sex marriage on the island.

+Statistics

+Liberate estimated that around 70 same-sex couples had married in Guernsey in the first year of legalisation.

 Religious performance

+On 15 November 2023, the General Synod of the Church of England voted to allow clergy to bless same-sex marriages.
+The measure, which passed with a one vote majority, took effect on 17 December 2023.
+Guernsey is part of the Diocese of Salisbury, whose bishop, Stephen Lake, voted in favour of blessing same-sex unions.
+The Dean of Guernsey, Tim Barker, also expressed support for the blessings.

 The Methodist Church of Great Britain has allowed its ministers to conduct same-sex marriages since 2021.
-The Methodist Conference voted 254 to 46 in favour of the move.
+The Methodist Conference voted 254 to 46 in favour of the move in June 2021.
 A freedom of conscience clause allows ministers with objections to opt out of performing same-sex weddings.
 In January 2022, the Methodist congregation in Sark announced it would be performing same-sex weddings in its local chapel.
 The smaller United Reformed Church has allowed its churches to perform same-sex marriages since 2016.
-The Quakers also perform same-sex marriages.
+Quakers formally expressed support for same-sex marriage in 2009.